Wilcock observes that we have in this chapter three stories from Jesus’ early life:

 “This will be a sign to you” – ‘When a sign is offered as proof of the good news, it is not what moderns might regard as a sign; that is, something as extraordinary as a heavenly host.
 Rather the sign is as common as a baby to be found in poor circumstances, lying in a feeding trough.’
 (Harper’s Bible Commentary)

+“Lying in a manger” – This is the third time that this detail has been mentioned (see also Lk 2:7, 12).
+Its significance is not difficult to fathom.
 As Stein remarks, ‘since the odds of finding another newborn baby boy lying in a manger would be extremely small, this would function as a sign of identity for the shepherds.’
+No wonder they had such confident joy, when they found that ‘everything was just as they had been told’ (v20).

 2:13 Suddenly a vast, heavenly army appeared with the angel, praising God and saying,